raganwald/braythwayt.com/_posts/2016-12-06-alice-and-bob-and-carol-and-david.md

 ---
 layout: default
-title: A Story about Alice and Bob and Carol and David
+title: A story about Alice and Bob and Carol and David
 published: true
 ---